-Bezalel Stern is a senior associate in the firm’s Washington D.C. office.
-His practice focuses on commercial litigation, including litigation regarding real estate and employment matters, energy, and animal law.
-Additionally, Bezalel advises and represents internet start-ups in employment and litigation matters, with a focus on cost-effective long-term solutions.
+Bezalel Stern’s practice focuses on commercial litigation, including litigation regarding complex business disputes, real estate and employment matters.
+Bezalel also advises and represents businesses and individuals in the fledging US cannabis industry with regard to licensing, regulatory, employment, and litigation matters, with a focus on cost-effective, long-term solutions.

 Bezalel has represented a diverse array of clients in a wide variety of matters, including litigation stemming from alleged employer or employee misconduct, disputes related to literary rights, litigation and enforcement proceedings in the communications industry, and internal investigations.
 Additionally, Bezalel has represented real estate interests in negotiating and litigating commercial and multifamily residential transactions.

 A Washington, D.C.
 Super Lawyers “Rising Star,” Bezalel is consistently able to analyze, identify and empathize with each client’s position.
 He is dedicated to balancing costs versus results when it comes to dispute resolution, and has a keen understanding of the business implications of the legal process.

 Bezalel remains ever-mindful of maximizing his client’s legal expenses, always thinking about each client’s position and the impact a given approach will have on their bottom line.
 An outstanding written and oral advocate who is valued for clear and concise arguments, Bezalel is most appreciated by clients and colleagues alike for his resolute work ethic and unwavering optimism.